 NMSU: Learning Games Lab - Learning Games LabBartle's Taxonomy of Player Types (And Why It Doesn't Apply to Everything)Richard Bartle co-created MUD (Multi-User Dungeon), the text-based precursor to today's MMORPGs, while studying at Essex University.
 He ended up formulating the theory that all MUD players could be broken down into four main types: killers, achievers, explorers, and socializers.
 This theory has since been used in all sorts of game design situations where it doesn't apply - let's look at what exactly it does tell us.
 MUD is a text-based adventure game (no graphics at all, only text) that had the then-unique attribute of being able to be played alongside other human players.
 It's a simplified version of pen and paper role-playing games in that the player has to imagine the world according to the information the Game Master (the server and the writer of the game, in this case) provides.
+It might appear plain or even boring today, but MUD is significant as one of the first online games - it has been around for 30+ years.
 Summary of Bartle's player types.
 Bartle calls it a bandwagon.

 Online Stock Market Trading Game & Simulator | Wall Street SurvivorSimCityEDU | A game-based learning and assessment tool for middle school students covering the Common Core and Next Generation Science Standards.Adventure CreatorARIS - Mobile Learning Experiences - Creating educational games on the iPhoneThingiverse - Digital Designs for Physical ObjectsHere Is A Great Tool for Creating Educational Video Games to Use in ClassFebruary 10, 2016Pixel Press is an excellent application that enables you to draw your own video games.
 Teachers can create educational video games to use in class without the need for any coding skills.
 The process is very simple: use pen and paper to draw your game, take a picture of it via your iPad’s camera and Pixel Press does the rest and bring your game to life.
 You can either create on paper with ‘Draw-on-Paper’ and take a picture of it or use ‘Draw-in-App’ to directly draw on screen.
-When your game is created, you can then share it with the entire community in the ‘Arcade’.
 There is also a section in Pixel Press that provides free downloadable lesson plans for teachers.